marionebl/jaketrent-blog/source/_posts/2014-01-03-grunt-init-exercism-io.md

 npm install -g grunt-init
 ```

 To use a grunt-init template, you need to have a local copy.
-This template copy could live anywhere, but grunt-init can reference these templates purely by name if you put them in `~/grunt-init/`.
+This template copy could live anywhere, but grunt-init can reference these templates purely by name if you put them in `~/.grunt-init/`.

-For the Exercism template, clone it like so:
+To get the [Exercism grunt-init template](https://github.com/jaketrent/grunt-init-exercism), clone it like so:

 ```bash
 git clone git@github.com:jaketrent/grunt-init-exercism.git ~/.grunt-init/exercism